 In turn, CSAPR was proposed on July 6, 2010 and was the subject of three public hearings and three notices of data availability.
 The rule was finalized one year later on July 6, 2011 based on public comment solicited on data and models.
 Significant changes were made between the proposed and final rules, most notably, Texas was included in the final rule.

 The first phase of CSAPR compliance was to begin January 1, 2012, for SO2 and annual NOX reductions and May 1, 2012, for ozone season NOX reductions.
-The second phase of CSAPR begins January 1, 2014 and increases the stringency of SO2 reductions in several states.
+The second phase of CSAPR was to begin January 1, 2014 and increase the stringency of SO2 reductions in several states.

-On December 30, 2011, the DC Circuit Court ordered a stay of CASPR and ordered that CAIR be implemented until judicial review of CASPR was complete.
+However, on December 30, 2011, the DC Circuit Court ordered a stay of CASPR and ordered that CAIR be implemented until judicial review of CASPR was completed.
 On August 21, 2012, the same court ultimately vacated CSAPR and ordered that CAIR be continued to be implemented until the rule is rewritten.
-The Administration requested a rehearing of this ruling on October 5, 2012, but the U.S. Court of Appeals for DC denied the request.
-The administration petition the Supreme Court to review the Court’s ruling.
-On June 24, 2013, the Supreme Court announced they’ll review the lower court to lift the stay on CSAPR.
+The Supreme Court accepted the Administration’s petition to review the lower court’s ruling.
+On April 29, 2014, the Supreme Court upheld EPA’s authority to regulate cross-state air pollution by reversing the DC Circuit Court’s ruling vacating CASPR.
+On June 25, 2014, the Administration petitioned the lower court to lift the stay on CSAPR.
 CAIR remains in place and no immediate action from States or affected sources is expected while the court considers the motion.

 Read more from EPA on the CSAPR.